envisioning/vocab/vocab/cosine-similarity.md

 ---
 category: MATH, DATA
+generality:
+- 0.78
+- 0.76
+- 0.74
+- 0.72
+- 0.7
+- 0.68
+- 0.66
 slug: cosine-similarity
 summary: Measures the cosine of the angle between two vectors in a multidimensional space, often used to determine how similar two items are.
 title: Cosine Similarity
 ---